-I’m happy I did because even though the approach is long and the hike is a little bit of a grind the views from the summit are absolutely amazing.
+Now I’m happy I completed this Banff hike last summer.
+Even though the approach is long and the hike is a little bit of a grind the views from the summit are absolutely amazing.
 Here’s how to summit Cascade Mountain yourself.

 Cascade Mountain Hike/Scramble Information